fvanderbiest/docker-volume-git-backup/README.md

 # Automatic docker volume backup with git

-This is an sample setup to git commit a docker volume every time a file is updated.
+This repository provides a sample setup to git commit a docker volume every time a file is updated.

-# sync
+The [fvanderbiest/volume-git-backup](https://hub.docker.com/r/fvanderbiest/volume-git-backup/) docker image is built from the Dockerfile in the `sync` directory.
+Feel free to use it if it suits your needs.

-This image is the one watching for updates on a given file and performing the commit & push when change is detected.
+# fvanderbiest/volume-git-backup

+This image is the one watching for updates on a given file and performing the commit (& optionally push) when change is detected.
 The volume to backup should be mounted on `/var/local/data`.

 Example usage:
 ```yaml